ava-labs/precompile-evm/README.md

 - Clone the Repository
 - Open the Container by issuing the Command "Dev Containers: Reopen in Container" in the VS Code command palette (Cmd + Shift + P).

+## Learn about Precompile-EVM

+To get a comprehensive introduction to Precompile-EVM, take the Avalanche Academy course [Customize the EVM](https://academy.avax.com/course/customize-evm).

 ## How to use

 There is an example branch [hello-world-example](https://github.com/ava-labs/precompile-evm/tree/hello-world-example) in this repository.
 You can check the example branch to see how to register precompiles and test them.